jerome-urbain/SotMUS25/docs/03_postgis.md

 <img src="../figures/postgis_logo.png" alt="PostGIS Logo" width="150" height="200" style="display: block; margin: 0 auto">

-PostGIS includes an optimized spatial indexing system ensures high performance even with a significant volume of data, which is essential for some applications.
+PostGIS includes an optimized spatial indexing system enabling high performance even with a significant volume of data, which is essential for some applications.
 This is the case for the usage targeted in this Workshop, as obviously OpenStreetMap represents a massive amount of data!

 Lastly, the choice of PostGIS is reinforced by its __open source nature and active community__.
 The PostGIS community provides regular updates, security patches, and comprehensive documentation, making it a reliable choice for storing and querying medium to large-scale OpenStreetMap datasets.

 ------------
-## <span style="color:#66C3FF">Postgis docker container<span>
+## <span style="color:#66C3FF">PostGIS docker container<span>
 ------------

-Now that you know both Docker and Postgis, it is time to use them!
+Now that you know both Docker and PostGIS, it is time to use them!

-To directly create a Postgresql 17 database including Postgis extention (version 3.5), you can run the following command:
+To directly create a PostgreSQL 17 database including PostGIS extension (version 3.5), you can run the following command:

 ```bash
 docker run \